Aspose/releases.aspose.com/content/en/page/net/new-releases/aspose.page-for-.net-24.5.md

   {{< Releases/ReleasesFileFeatures >}}
       <h4>Description</h4><div class="HTMLDescription">It contains Aspose.Page for .NET 24.5 release Windows installer.</div>
   {{< /Releases/ReleasesFileFeatures >}}

+{{< Releases/ReleasesHeading h4txt="Notable Features">}}
+{{< Common/wrapper class="HTMLDescription">}}
+{{% Releases/ReleasesFileFeatures %}}

+Aspose.Page for .NET 24.5 (MSI) offers important bug fixes and general improvements to optimize the stability and performance of the C# XPS file manipulation library.

+### Improved Stability and Performance

+Take your C# applications to the next level with the latest release of the .NET library.
+The improvements in this update ensure a more stable document processing experience on the Windows platform.

+### Enhanced Reliability and Continued Support

+You can manipulate XPS documents and enjoy a more reliable API usage experience with this update.
+We remain committed to providing a robust and well-supported document manipulation solution for .NET developers.

+> You can view the list of all new features, enhancements, and bug fixes introduced in this release by visiting [Aspose.Page for .NET 24.5 Release Notes](https://releases.aspose.com/page/net/release-notes/2024/aspose-page-for-net-24-5-release-notes/).

+{{% /Releases/ReleasesFileFeatures %}}

+{{< /Common/wrapper >}}
+{{< /Releases/ReleasesFileFeatures >}}

  {{< /Releases/ReleasesFileArea >}}
 {{< /Releases/ReleasesWapper >}}